 The BHS ESL Department has two modes of instruction for English Language Learners (ELLs).

 For those with very limited English skills (known as beginners and intermediates), the department provides the newcomer program.
 The newcomer program consists of one paraprofessional and one teacher.
 The paraprofessional travels to the subject courses, such as math and science, to provide extra support to the ELL students.
 The paraprofessional will monitor students, modify the assignments to the level of the student's comprehension, and will clarify the materials per the student's needs.

-In addition to the paraprofessional, the students meet with the ESL teacher for two-to-three class periods during the day.
-The first is a beginner English course titled ESOL I. In this class, students learn basic English, grammar, how to take notes, how to communicate effectively, classroom rules and expectations, cultural differences and similarities, as well as the necessary skills needed to succeed in future English classes, such as literature analysis.
-In addition to this, the beginner ELLs, or newcomers, meet for one class period to work on reading comprehension in the course titled RDG I. This class is designed to enhance the student's reading comprehension skills.
+In addition to the paraprofessional, the students meet with the ESL teacher for one-to-two class periods during the day.
+The first is a beginner English course titled RDG I. In this class, students learn basic English, grammar, how to take notes, how to communicate effectively, classroom rules and expectations, cultural differences and similarities, as well as the necessary skills needed to succeed in future English classes, such as literature analysis.
+This class is also designed to enhance the student's reading comprehension skills.
 However, students in this class also learn valuable writing skills for various situations in the classroom and the real world.

 Intermediate English Skills

 Some students arrive in America having some English skills; enough to communicate, but not always enough to understand everything in their classes.
 For these students, the department offers the content-based program.
 In this program, student schedules are constructed between student and the ESL department to place the student in classes with other ELLs to help build community as well as with teachers best practiced in working with ELL students.
 These teachers work with the ESL department to provide quality instruction with personalized modifications for each student to help each develop necessary English skills.